privacyguides/privacyguides.org/docs/basics/hardware.md

 Android: Google Pixels have the best update support and a 7 year support period as well as properly supporting unlocking/relocking the bootloader to securely install alternate operating systems like GrapheneOS.

-Linux: Dell, Lenovo, and Star Labs have the best firmware support on Linux.
+Linux: Dell and Lenovo Thinkpads have the best firmware support on Linux.
+Computers that meet the requirements for Secured-Core also benefit Linux users.

 ChromeOS: Avoid ChromeOS Flex and use Chromebooks for the best hardware security.